aalaap/laravel-livewire-daisyui-starter-kit/README.md

 ## Status

-This is a very new fork, so at the moment there are a few components that have been replaced, but the main layout and themeing is still using Flux.
-The eventual goal is to replace as many Flux components with the equivalent daisyUI alternatives as possible and finally removing Flux entirely.
+All Flux components have been replaced by daisyUI component equivalents.
+The main app layouts are also using daisyUI, but there is still some optimization pending and some additional components and/or partials may be created.

+You can start using it now and create issues if you run into any problems.

 ## Official Documentation